fifthbeatleart/BeatlesSquares/README.md

 python3 ./generate.py plot_num

-where plot_num is the number of Beatles squares to plot, at most 576.
+  plot_num: integer; the number of Beatles squares to plot; default is 0; maximal value is 576.

+The script generates all Beatles squares and plot images of the first plot_num of them to files.

 ## Full version